 Stroke Foundation respects the privacy rights of all individuals and is committed to ensuring that we comply at all times with our obligations under the Privacy Act 1988 (Cth), the Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth), including the Australian Privacy Principles and the Privacy Amendment (Notifiable Breaches) Act 2017 (Cth).

-Personal Information includes a broad range of information and/or opinions that could identify an individual.
-Examples of Personal Information include but are not limited to:
+PII includes a broad range of information and/or opinions that could identify an individual.
+Examples of PII include but are not limited to:

 - An individual’s name, signature, address, phone number or date of birth